High Point, Bradford: History

 High Point was built as the headquarters of the Yorkshire Building Society and completed in 1972.
 High Point was one of a trifecta of headquarters of building societies built in the brutalist style at the time of its construction in Northern England.
 The other two were the headquarters of the Halifax Building Society designed by the Building Design Partnership in Halifax and the head offices of Bradford & Bingley Building Society in Bingley designed by JBP.

 The building had become unused for several decades prior to the 2010s.
 An informal panel discussion on High Point in March 2018 included participants from the Bradford Civic Society, the Director of the Twentieth Century Society, Catherine Croft, and the architectural critic and historian Simon Jenkins.
 The non-binding discussion ended with a resolution to seek a new use for the building.
 Croft said that buildings such as High Point demonstrate "how cities have evolved" and that by "trying to erase the legacy of brutalism you are simplifying the history of a city".
 Jenkins felt that the Brutalist style of Highpoint was "F-you architecture" intended as a political statement by its architects as opposed to an aesthetic that they themselves would personally utilise.
 78% of respondents to a 2018 poll run by a local newspaper, the Telegraph & Argus said that High Point should be demolished.

 An illegal rave attracted 500 revellers to the High Point in March 2010 before it was broken up by police.

 Under the rebranded name Radii, the building underwent a residential conversion comprising 87 "affordable, luxury" flats, opening in 2024.
 The scheme had been boosted by a £2.9m Bradford Heritage Buildings grant which was essential to the deliverability of the scheme according to the developer Adam Sims.

+In 2026, The Telegraph named High Point as Britain's top brutalist building, alongside other brutalist buildings such as The Barbican, London and Preston Bus Station, Preston.